onrocket/launch/README.md

 of launch commands in a launch sequence

 ### Command Sequencing

-A launch command can be any command that is implemented as either an executable script or binary that is compatible with the target operating system

 Launch commands may be preceded with a series of digits from 0..N where the lowest number is executed first and each in turn in ascending order there after.